Wider Curriculum Opportunities & Cultural Capital

 Throughout the year, themed days/weeks are woven into the curriculum to extend the breadth and balance of opportunities we offer our pupils.
 These include, Anti-bullying Week and Safety Day, Creative Arts Week, World Book Day, Black History Day, Sport & Health Week, Mini-enterprise Week, Fair Trade Fortnight, Science Day, Cultural Day, Community Day, European Day of Languages, National Museum Day, RE Days and others.

-Big Question Fortnight
+Big Question Learning

 Forest School & Outdoor Learning